david-a-parry/ped_from_relatedness/README.md

     usage: ped_from_relatedness RELATEDNESS VCF [options]

-A minimum of two input files are required:
+Two input files are required:

     RELATEDNESS - output from vcftools --relatedness or --relatedness2 algorithm VCF         - a bgzip compressed and indexed VCF file containing X